sseanik/python-cheatsheet-1531/README.md

 ### Sorting

+There are two main sorting paradigms in Python.
+Sorting in place and creating a new structure with sorted elements.
 Note: You cannot sort a collection with non-comparable data types.

 ```python
 nums = [4, 6, 5, 3, 99, 44]